Karkaraly National Park: Kizhel Kensh Palace

-But it remains beautiful set of ruins.
 The main temple was built in the form of a cross.
 Here, in the central hall is where the Lama prayed.
 To the right of the main temple is a smaller temple.
 Here archaeologists have found evidence of treasure hunters.
 Thieves broke the stone floor and dug a deep hole, as Buddhist treasures were often buried in underground vaults.
 In front of the main temple is a picturesque artificial reservoir, which is filled with melt-water in the spring.
 Scientists maintain that it was formed because the monks had removed the clay for the construction of the palace.
 There are two other buildings in the complex: the kitchen, which is located to the left of the temple, and a house, which is located a bit further from the water.
 All four buildings are exactly in their original place.
 This area has always been visited by pilgrims, but they usually settled in their yurts and left the buildings alone.

 The excavation of Kyzyl Kensh Palace took more than one expedition.
 In 1825, the legendary archeologist Ket Gore learned of the site while in Russia and became interested.
 A later expedition led by General Bronevsky excavated rubble and found many interesting artifacts, which were passed on to the Museum of Semipalatinsk.
 Some artifacts from the Kyzyl Kensh Palace are located in the archaeological museum of Karaganda State University.
 Some examples of the recovered artifacts: a Manchurian coin, copper men's ring with a silver insert, parts of the palace such as decorations and hooks, guns and lead bullets that allegedly belonged to the guards, nails, beads, and wooden fretwork with traces of the pattern that were painted with paint from real gold.